Understanding Heart Valves

 When the ventricles beat:

-The left ventricle squeezes, pushing blood through the aortic valve out to the heart arteries, the brain, and body.
+The left ventricle squeezes.
+This pushes blood through the aortic valve out to the heart arteries, the brain, and body.

-The right ventricle squeezes, pushing blood through the pulmonary valve to the lungs.
+The right ventricle squeezes.
+This pushes blood through the pulmonary valve to the lungs.

 © 2000-2023 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.